Dm1tr1y147/mshell/README.md

 * Replace linux `echo` command with builtin one with support of environmental variables
 * Environmental variables
 * `Ctrl+Z` running programm with `fd`
-* Gettingcommands path from system `PATH` environment variable for autocomplete
 * `$()` subcommands